About the Program

 Make a change in your community

 Fort Collins and the surrounding Northern Colorado community is known as one of the most desirable places to live in the country, and the CPD plays a role in making our community great.
-We help our community talk through tough issues like affordable housing, elder abuse, marijuana legalization, and homelessness (to name a few).
+We help our community talk through tough issues like affordable housing, climate change, elder abuse, and homelessness (to name a few).
 This empowers citizens to be more informed about political decisions that affect their lives.
 As a facilitator, you are on the front lines, helping citizens to become more engaged and ultimately, playing a major part in making our community a better place.

 Put your education to work

 Participation in the CPD is a great way to put some of the skills you learn in the classroom to actual use.
 Students oftentimes learn about communication, management, conflict management, relationship building, and politics in their classes.
 These classes, however, can seem overly theoretical.
 Group projects or class activities can feel more like a simulation than the real thing.
 Student associates get the chance to apply skills they’ve learned throughout their education in real-world scenarios.
+Many CPD students have gone on to work in city governments, state governments, law offices, and some have even opened their own facilitation firms!

 About Our Students